Helena Beat: Inspiration and composition

 "Helena Beat" was written by the group's lead songwriter Mark Foster to embody the attitude of the drug culture within Hollywood.
-Foster says the lyrics—particularly the line "Yeah yeah and it's okay, I tie my hands up to a chair so I don't fall that way"—are meant to express the nonchalant attitude that people had to their destructive tendencies.
+Foster says the lyrics—particularly the line "Yeah yeah and it's okay, I tie my hands up to a chair so I don't fall that way"—are meant to express the nonchalant attitude that people have to their destructive tendencies.
 He said, "They're the young, hot, up and coming, powerful people that are gonna run the world.
 But they're just going out and doing drugs every night.
-They're saying it with this big smile of their face like 'I'm great, everything's great,' 'but don't you see that you're completely out of your mind on drugs right now that you can't even stand?'.
+They're saying it with this big smile of their face like 'I'm great, everything's great,' but don't you see that you're completely out of your mind on drugs right now that you can't even stand?"
 Foster composed the song using the Logic Pro software; the original project file for "Helena Beat" is included in new copies of the application.
-Helena Beat is written in F minor with a tempo of 127 beats per minute.
+"Helena Beat" is an alternative rock song written in F minor with a tempo of 127 beats per minute.